Kitware/CMake/Help/variable/CMAKE_EXPORT_COMPILE_COMMANDS.rst

     }
   ]

+This is initialized by the :envvar:`CMAKE_EXPORT_COMPILE_COMMANDS` environment variable.

 .. note::
   This option is implemented only by :ref:`Makefile Generators` and the :generator:`Ninja`.
 It is ignored on other generators.